Article

 Data accuracy

 Accurate data entry is crucial for STP compliance.
-To support this, implement a double-check system (or “peer review”) to minimize errors, verifying data entries by at least one other team member before submission.
+Use a double-check system, also known as “peer review" to reduce errors.
+Make sure at least one other team member checks the data entries before submission.

 Use automated tools whenever possible to validate information and flag discrepancies.
 Also, regularly audit your payroll data to maintain accuracy.